donuts qui coule

 • Arched back to open the pelvis

-• Partner controlling depth and angle
+• Partner who controls the depth and angle

-• Slow and deep movements rather than fast
+• Slow and deep movements rather than fast ones

-• Penetrated person lying on their stomach
+• Penetrated person lying face down

 • Legs slightly apart